Cruising the Mediterranean: The Vacation of a Lifetime

 DAY 1: BARCELONA, SPAIN

 Begin your cruise in one of Europe’s most visually stunning cities.
-Known for its art and architecture, Barcelona was the home of architect Antoni Gaudí, whose Sagrada Familia Cathedral, Park Güell and Casa Milà are the most profound statements of Modernisme.
+Barcelona was the home of architect Antoni Gaudí.
+The Sagrada Familia Cathedral, Park Güell, and Casa Milà are the most profound building that Antoni Gaudí created.
 View the splendid works at the Picasso Museum and the Miro Foundation, or discover Barcelona’s passionate ambiance at a flamenco show.
-Explore at your leisure before returning to the ship.

 DAY 2: VALENCIA, SPAIN